HTenkanen/AISA/sources/analysis_workflow.rst

 processing steps on each week.

 .. figure:: _static/analysis_workflow.png
-   :width: 70%
+   :width: 90%
    :align: left

    **Figure 1.** Typical spatial analysis workflow consist of various steps that start from defining the research question and (ideally) end with meaningful information about the topic that was analyzed. (adopted from :cite:`Toivonen2019`)

-Another useful and a bit more generic analytical framework is to think the methodological work as a sequence of 5 steps that is called as **PPDAC** :cite:`MacKay2000`:
+Another useful and a bit more generic analytical framework is to think the methodological work as a sequence of 5 steps that is called as **PPDAC** consisting of Problem, Plan, Data, Analysis, Conclusions :cite:`MacKay2000`:

 .. figure:: _static/ppdac.png
    :width: 70%
    :align: left

-   **Figure 2.**  A summary of a revised PPDAC approach as an iterative process: Although clockwise sequence (1→5) applies as the principal flow, each stage often feeds back to the previous stage.
+   **Figure 2.**  A PPDAC approach as an iterative process: Although clockwise sequence (1→5) applies as the principal flow, each stage often feeds back to the previous stage.
 (Source: `de Smith et al. (2020) <https://www.spatialanalysisonline.com/HTML/index.html?analytical_methodologies.htm>`__ )